-Upon graduation, participants become part of the Institute’s Alumni Program which offers networking, educational, and service opportunities, including Alumni Symposia held every other year.
+Upon graduation, participants become part of the Institute’s Alumni Program which offers networking, educational, and service opportunities.
 Institute alumni include property owners, drain commissioners, professors, non-profit organization representatives, students, and state and local government personnel.

-The Lake and Stream Leaders Institute is a cooperative program of Michigan State University Extension, the Michigan State University Department of Fisheries and Wildlife, the Michigan Department of Environmental Quality, and Michigan Lake and Stream Associations, Inc. The Institute is endorsed by the Michigan Inland Lakes Partnership.
+The Lake and Stream Leaders Institute is a cooperative program of Michigan State University Extension, the Michigan State University Department of Fisheries and Wildlife, the Michigan Department of Environmental Quality, and Michigan Lake Stewardship Associations, Inc. The Institute is endorsed by the Michigan Inland Lakes Partnership.

-The Institute has been approved for a minimum of 6 Michigan State University Extension Master Citizen Planner education credits.
+In the past, the Institute has been approved continuing education credits, including Michigan State University Extension Master Citizen Planner.

 Jo A. Latimore, Ph.D.

 MSU Department of Fisheries and Wildlife

 Natural Resources Building

 480 Wilson Road, Room 13